-Partner Services and Program Support courses are designed for federal, state, and local public health professionals, especially those working in STD/HIV prevention programs.
+Partner Services and Program Support courses are designed for federal, state, and local public health professionals, especially those working in STD/HIV prevention programs as well as those working in community-based organizations.
 Several courses focus on training to help develop the skills of disease intervention specialists and prevention counselors; other courses are designed to support STD and HIV prevention programs at state, local, and community levels.
-Courses range from I day to 2 weeks, and experiential leaming under the guidance of qualified preceptors is integral to all the course offerings.
+Courses range from 1 day to 1 week, and experiential leaming under the guidance of qualified preceptors is integral to all the course offerings.

 Additional Course Offerings

 NOTE: Contact the individual training centers for specifics about their additional course offerings

 Concepts of Cultural Competence: This two-day course is designed to define cultural competence and explain the role cultural competence has in providing effective HIV prevention services.
 The course defines the issues of racism, stereotyping, prejudice, culture, class, taboos, ethnocentrism, power and privilege and also provides the basic foundation of building individual cultural competence.
 It will introduce participants to the skills necessary to begin a cultural dialogue so that they can better understand the impact of culture on risk.
 It will challenge participants to examine their own views and listen openly to the views of others.
 Participants will identify personal biases, understand how biases are formed and increase their level of comfort in addressing bias-related issues.
 The class also incorporates interpersonal reflection surrounding participant attitudes and biases.
 The class does not address differences in language, values, beliefs, customs or traditions within various racial or ethnic groups or communities.